 GTR shall be declared as use of SM.
-The environmental impacts associated with processing GTR for use in asphalt mixtures shall be included in A1.
+The environmental impacts associated with processing GTR for use in asphalt mixtures shall be calculated using the upstream dataset prescribed in Annex 1 and included in A1.
 Transportation from the processing location to the plant (if GTR is added directly at the plant) is included in A2.
 Transportation from the processing location to the asphalt terminal (if GTR is added at the terminal) shall be included in A1.
 Transport of asphalt binder that has been modified with GTR at the terminal is included in A2.
 Other processes, including collection and transportation of waste tires to the recovery facility, are part of the previous product system and shall not be included in A1 or A2.

 Recycled Fibers shall be declared as use of SM.
-The environmental impacts associated with processing recycled fibers for use in asphalt mixtures shall be included in A1.
+The environmental impacts associated with processing recycled fibers for use in asphalt mixtures shall be calculated using the upstream dataset prescribed in Annex 1 and included in A1.
 The environmental impacts associated with transporting recycled fibers from the processing location to the plant shall be included in A2.
 Other processes, including collection and transportation of waste fibers to the recovery facility, are part of the previous product system and shall not be included in A1 or A2.